percona/pmm/docs/details/dashboards/dashboard-numa-details.md

 ## NUMA Memory Usage Types

-Dirty
+`Dirty`
 : Memory waiting to be written back to disk

-Bounce
+`Bounce`
 : Memory used for block device bounce buffers

-Mapped
+`Mapped`
-: Files which have been mmaped, such as libraries
+: Files which have been mapped, such as libraries

+`KernelStack`
-KernelStack The memory the kernel stack uses.
+: The memory the kernel stack uses.
 This is not reclaimable.

 ## NUMA Allocation Hits